dillonbly/two-rooms/README.md

-# Two Rooms and a Boom - The party game that's always a blast
+# Two Rooms and a Boom
+The party game that's always a blast

 ## Getting Started

+This project, and the instructions that follow are based on `https://github.com/angular/angular-seed`.

 To get you started you can simply clone the two-rooms repository and install the dependencies: